78Istvan/Build-three-project/README.md

 * First Time Visitors can easily navigate on the webpage to find essential information about a gym just like classes, prices, contact, and location.

-* First Time Visitors want to check their social media links to find out how popular and trustable the gym.
+* First Time Visitors can use the gym's social media links to find out how popular and trustable the gym.
 They can see the number of followers, comments, good or bad feed backs, if they are following the gym social life.

+* First Time Visitors will get enough information about a gym to make them decison to join or not to the gym communiti life.

+* First Time Visitors will see an easy and clear navigation bar, basic information in the 'about' section about the gym, main information such as prices, classes, location, contact infos, and an easy and simpl table with availabe classes and a sign up form straight underneat to make confortable and quick to join to the desiared sport program.

+* The creative used up images are encourageing the users to spend more time on the webpage which gives more opportunity to make a succesfull business with First Time Visitor.
 ### Returning users

-* Returning Users can renew their membership using the sign up form.
+* Returning Users can renew their membership using the signup form.

-* Returning Users can follow the time table about their classes.
+* Returning Users can follow the timetable about their classes.

 * Returning Users can enjoy the gym community to visit the gym gallery page regularly.

+* This is an easy use website with all the importent contents like the classes table, the signup form, the colorfull pictures, and the very parctical navbar so a returning cutomor will be able to manage whatever changes are neeeds to be done.

 ## Design

-* Black and white colours have been used to make a big contrast with a little orange to make a little different, and highlight some text.
+* Black and white colours have been used to make a big contrast with a little orange to make a little different and highlight some text.

-* The Nato Sans JP font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+* The Nato Sans JP font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font is not being imported into the site correctly.

-* Home page image is an energetic strong image in the middle of the page to tell any visitor what is the main profile of the website.
+* Home page image is an energetic strong image in the middle of the page to tell the visitor what is the main profile of the website.

+* Allof the pages are very clear without any confusing content.
+Every page contains only the title of the page with all the necesary information.

+* The aim is to give the most information, wrapped in an elegant design.

 ## Wireframes

-*  Balsamiq software was used to creat wireframes to my project.
+* Balsamiq software was used to create wireframes to my project.

-* Wireframes are available to wiev on the following links-
+* Wireframes are available to view on the following links-

 * Laptop screen [Balsamiq PNG](https://i.imgur.com/jjj0TOn.png)